jokester/jokester.github.io/_drafts/2018-02-01-learning-react-navigator.md

     - only 1 screen is active?
         - what about during animation / transition?
     - XXX: does inactive component get unmounted?
+- Dispatch
+    - by default, 1 instance shared by all Navigator in the navigation tree. see https://reactnavigation.org/docs/custom-navigators.html#docsNav

 ## Helpers